-“Let’s clean up the beach!”
-Yahaira, a fifth grader, said, when staff asked them what sort of service projects they would be interested in completing this year as part of Torch Club at the Boys & Girls Club of Lake County.
+“Let’s clean up the beach!” fifth grader Yahaira said when staff asked them what sort of service projects they would be interested in completing this year as part of Torch Club at Boys & Girls Club of Lake County.
 Other youth chimed in with approval and thus began a semester long discussion of the definition of conservation.
 Torch Club is a “Club within the Club”, helping to meet the special character development needs of younger adolescents at a critical stage in their life.
-Members elect officers and work together to implement projects in one of the four focus areas: service to Club and community; education; health and fitness; and social recreation.
+Members elect officers and work together to implement projects in one of the four focus areas: service to Club and community, education, health and fitness and social recreation.

-For this particular service project, youth spent time preparing with preliminary projects like coordinating a recycling drive to benefit children at Anne & Robert H. Lurie’s Children’s Hospital in Chicago, IL.
+For this particular service project, made possible by the Allstate Foundation, youth spent time preparing with preliminary projects like coordinating a recycling drive to benefit children at Anne & Robert H. Lurie’s Children’s Hospital in Chicago, IL.
 Their semester of projects culminated in a partnership with the City of Waukegan, to hold a beach clean-up day and on Monday, May 22nd, 2017, twelve Torch Club youth and two Club staff went to the Waukegan Municipal Beach where they met a representative from the City of Waukegan.
 In one hour of combing through the sand, they collected four large bags of trash!

 The lessons learned through participation in Torch Club are instrumental in developing good character & citizenship.
 One of the reasons Torch Club is so impactful is because it is youth-led.
 Selecting the service project themselves develops within the youth a sense of pride.
 Seeing their ideas come to fruition is a truly exceptional experience for them, and that experience would not be possible without the Torch Club Program here at the Club.

 Good Character & Citizenship